hicked/SYSC4001_A1/README.md

 as the times when the CPU is busy/not busy, calculate the time for one cycle and the time for entire program execution, and finally briefly discuss the results obtained.

+The slowest of the four cases for both one cycle and the entire execution was by far Timed I/O. This is because of the extra margin of error added to the I/O times and because none of the processes could be run in parallel.
+Interrupts was the next slowest in both categories.
+It removed the margin of error required for Timed I/O, but added interrupt latencies.
+Polling was slightly faster than Interrupts, since it no longer had interrupt latency.
+The major downside to polling, however, is that the CPU is always active while waiting for the I/O, causing transistor degradation and wasting energy.
+Interrupts with buffering was the fastest in both categories.
+It was slightly faster for one cycle, since calculating GPAs and printing names could be done simultaneously.
+It, however, was far faster to complete the entire execution, as parallelization removed almost all of the idle time from the printer, meaning the total execution time was limited almost exclusively by the printer.